Mottl/lightgbm3-rs/README.md

 ```

 ## Thanks
-Great respect to [vaaaaanquish](https://github.com/vaaaaanquish) for the LightGBM rust package, which, unfortunately
+Great respect to [vaaaaanquish](https://github.com/vaaaaanquish) for the LightGBM Rust package, which unfortunately
 no longer supported.

 Much reference was made to implementation and documentation.
 Thanks.